PrestaShop/prestashop-specs/content/1.7/back-office/multistoregeneralspecs.md

 ### Specific settings drop-down (only from 1.7.8)
 DESIGN: https://invis.io/QPWKQY5DV79#/410367397_All_Shops_Specific_Set-_Dropdown

-This drop-down is displayed only in all shops context and only for parameters that have been customized in one or many specific shops.
+This drop-down is displayed in all shops context and only for parameters that have been customized in one or many specific shops or groups of shop.
+This drop-down is displayed in a group context and only for parameters that have been customized in one or many specific shops of the group.

 **Search bar (only from 1.7.8)**